-No-one values average.
-If you’re average, then you would only go so far; but you would never reach your potential if you set to achieve mediocrity.
+No one values average.
+If you’re average, you will only go so far; but you will never reach your potential if you set to achieve mediocrity.
 Rather be a pro.
-Learn all the ground rules that you need to learn to be a pro.
-Have a mental attitude that you need to work at your highest, live a life that speaks to your deepest beliefs and makes you a champion of the work you do.
-Remember the words of Comedian, Steve Martin –
+Learn all the ground rules you need to learn to be a pro.
+Have a mental attitude that you need to work at your highest, and live a life that speaks to your deepest beliefs and makes you a champion of your work.
+Remember the words of Comedian Steve Martin,

 “Be so good, they can’t ignore you.”

 Image source: pixabay.com

 Associate with people who did what you want to do